Wednesday, December 10, 2014

 The only disappointment in the process is that, as far as I can tell, there are no webcams or livestreams, so the kids can't, you know, actually *see* their light shows, but the site did tell each of them approximately when their light show would play on their tree in D.C., so I guess if you were local, you could head over and camp out and watch it in person.

-Here's Syd's light show, which played last night at approximately 8:34 pm:
+The little kid's light show, above, supposedly played last night at approximately 8:34 pm.

-And here's Will's, which will play tonight at approximately 5:07, just a little after dusk in D.C.:
+And here's the big kid's, which will play tonight at approximately 5:07, just a little after dusk in D.C.:

 I actually like these little limited-time opportunities the best, I think.
 I don't like the kids to have a lot of screen time, and so each new app or program or game that they're introduced to, however cool it may be, to me really just feels like one more app or program or game for us to clash over on a daily basis.
 Opportunities like this, however?
 I show it to the kids, the kids have a lot of fun with it, we all look at it and say "Yay!
 Wasn't that cool?", and then we all go back to our block building and game playing and book reading, content with having a cool gif to share and a little more coding experience under the kids' belts.